Regulatory Registered Agent and Legal Representative in Colombia

 We will be available to make certain your distributor or importer of record follows Colombia's post-market surveillance regulations.

-We will be available to act as a liaison between INVIMA and you in case of recall or risk for product withdrawal from the market.
+We will be available to act as a liaison between INVIMA and you in case of recall or risk for medical device withdrawal from the market.

-We will be available to help you submit to INVIMA the required annual report (if applicable to your medical device) stating:
+We will be available to help you submit to INVIMA the required annual report (if applicable to your medical device classification) stating:

 Serious adverse events and the actions taken

 Notes: This service is payable one-year in advance.
-The fee is for one (1) registration certificate regardless of the type of product.
+The fee is for up to five (5) registration certificates.
 Excludes translations to Spanish or English and any applicable INVIMA fees.
-Includes unlimited cosmetic, food, personal hygiene, and dietary supplement products.
 Assistance related to communications with authorities or other third parties in Colombia, where applicable, will be charged at the standard regulatory consulting hourly rate at the time of contract.